Muromachi period: Muromachi bakufu

-Yoshimitsu allowed the constables, who had had limited powers during the Kamakura period, to become strong regional rulers, later called daimyōs.
-In time, a balance of power evolved between the shōgun and the daimyōs; the three most prominent daimyō families rotated as deputies to the shōgun at Kyoto.
+Yoshimitsu allowed the constables, who had had limited powers during the Kamakura period, to become strong regional rulers, later called shugo.
+In time, a balance of power evolved between the shōgun and the shugo; the three most prominent shugo families rotated as deputies to the shōgun at Kyoto.
 Yoshimitsu was finally successful in reunifying the Northern and Southern courts in 1392, but despite his promise of greater balance between the imperial lines, the Northern Court maintained control over the throne thereafter.
-The line of shoguns gradually weakened after Yoshimitsu and increasingly lost power to the daimyōs and other regional strongmen.
-The shōguns influence on imperial succession waned, and the daimyōs could back their own candidates.
+The line of shoguns gradually weakened after Yoshimitsu and increasingly lost power to the shugo and other regional strongmen.
+The shōguns influence on imperial succession waned, and the shugo could back their own candidates.

 In time, the Ashikaga family had its own succession problems, resulting finally in the Ōnin War (1467–77), which left Kyoto devastated and effectively ended the national authority of the bakufu.
 The power vacuum that ensued launched a century of anarchy.